• Home

 2022

 Rafael did his Master thesis with us from June to December 2022, joining the SHREDders.
-He is now back home in El Salvador and is trying to decide on which hemisphere to do his PhD.
+He will continue studying the ubiquitin proteasome system as a PhD student in Satpal Virdee's lab in Dundee.

 Lab Pictures